aptech/docs/docs/CR-ols.rst

            type                   value
         ===================== ==============
         Kx1 character vector  names of independent variables Kx1 numeric vector    indices of independent variables.
-These can be any size subset of the variables in the data set and can be in any order.
-If a scalar 0 is passed, all columns of the data set will be used except for the one used for the dependent variable.
+These can be any size subset of the variables in the dataset and can be in any order.
+If a scalar 0 is passed, all columns of the dataset will be used except for the one used for the dependent variable.
         ===================== ==============